piotrfijol/Isntagram/README.md

 All the CLOUDINARY_* values you'll find on the top of the dashboard at cloudinary.com after signing in.

 After all the above steps are done all you have to is visit *server* directory run the server (`npm start `) and use the same command in the *client* directory.

+## Technologies used

+Project has been built with the following web technologies:

+- **M**ongoDB
+- **E**xpress
+- **R**eact
+- **N**odeJS

+I chose this stack mainly because it is something I'm the most familiar with.
+Main focus here was to gain as much of general and practical knowledge as I possibly can.
+That is also a reason why I didn't choose to use f.e.
+PassportJS to handle authentication or
+MaterialUI, bootstrap to build this web app way faster.
+If it wasn't the need to practice things like component design I would definitely chose those battle-tested libraries and frameworks unless the website needs a "personal touch" to it.